Vegetable Pasta combines your favorite veggies with pasta in a rich, creamy sauce—no heavy cream, milk, flour, or specialty ingredients needed!

 Vegetable Pasta

-Vegetable Pasta combines your favorite veggies with pasta in a rich, creamy sauceโ€”no heavy cream, milk, flour, or specialty ingredients needed!
+Vegetable Pasta brings together your favorite veggies with pasta in a rich, creamy sauceโ€”no heavy cream or specialty ingredients required!

 Prep Time: 20 minutes